MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_openresource.md

 [in] The number of elements in the array that is specified by <b>pOpenAllocationInfo</b>. <b>NumAllocations</b> represents the number of allocations to open.

-### -field pOpenAllocationInfo2

-This member is reserved and should be set to zero.

-This member is available beginning with Windows 7.

 ### -field pOpenAllocationInfo

 [in] An array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_openallocationinfo.md">D3DDDI_OPENALLOCATIONINFO</a> structures that describe the allocations in the resource to open.